dmnhat91/mini-e-commerce-app/README.md

 ### For running tests

 The `supertest` library helps to target a service to available port of our local machine for testing.

+### Basics of NextJS

+NextJS manages files as routes.
+For example, if we have 2 files `index.js` and `banana.js`.
+It treats `index.js` as homepage (aka. `localhost`) and we can access `banana.js` using `localhost/banana`.
+File names map up to route names.
+It might take time to loadup server.

 ## Debug